Hiking + Trails

 Hike through Kamloops' desert-like valley setting surrounded by wide-open grasslands, fragrant sagebrush, ponderosa pine forests, deep gorges, sandstone canyons, and chiseled hoodoos.
 From meandering strolls through grasslands to hiking rugged, steep valleys, there are trails for every level of adventurer.

-Kenna Cartwright Park is the largest accessible municipal park in BC, encompassing almost 800 hectares of land.
-The park offers over 40kms of trails of varying difficulties that are used by walkers, dogs, hikers, mountain bikers, and families.
-The park offers many stunning panoramic views of Kamloops throughout the park as well as a number of picnic areas for families.
-Kenna is a great park for any time of the year, for any level of hiker, and is off-leash dog friendly.
+Kenna Cartwright Nature Park is the largest municipal park in British Columbia, covering almost 800 hectares of terrain.
+The park features over 40kms (25 miles) of trails of varying difficulties that are enjoyed by hikers, mountain bikers, walkers, families, and dogs.
+The park offers many breathtaking views of the Thompson Valley and Kamloops as well as several benches and picnic tables where you can catch your breath.
+Kenna Cartwright Park is delightful any time of the year, for any skill of hiker, and is off-leash dog-friendly.

 Dew Drop Trail

 The Dew Drop Trail also starts in the Dewdrop Range.
 The trail approaches the bottom of the cliffs, climbing the ridge and brings hikers to the edge of the cliffs.
 This trail offers a commanding view of the Thompson Valley below.
 There are many picturesque spots to stop and take in the view or have some lunch.

 For more information on Kamloops trails visit these websites

 See where others are hiking.